Simulating Non-Markovian Quantum Dynamics on NISQ Computers Using the Hierarchical Equations of Motion: Introduction

 The qHEOM algorithm offers several key advantages over the methods mentioned above.
 First, it employs the SVD dilation methodology that can be applied to dilate propagators from a wide range of master equations.
 This SVD approach essentially decomposes the propagator into a sum of two unitary operators that require much fewer shots than the traditional LCU method based on the Taylor expansion.~\cite{schlimgen22b} Second, when compared to Sz.-Nagy dilation, the SVD approach dilates only the diagonal matrix of singular values, significantly reducing the circuit depth.
 Additionally, the diagonal unitary operator of singular values can be efficiently implemented using the Walsh operator representation,~\cite{welch14} further reducing circuit complexity.
 Another important advantage of qHEOM is that it employs projection operators to map vectors from the HEOM space to the state vector for quantum computing.
 The flexibility in choosing the projection subspace allows us to select a smaller subspace and reduce the dimension of the propagator, thereby decreasing the number of qubits and circuit complexity on NISQ devices.

 The outline of this paper is as follows.
 Section \ref{Sec: qHEOM_algorithm} introduces our quantum algorithm for the propagation of non-Markovian dynamics based on SVD dilation.
-Section \ref{Sec: num_methods} describes the simulation methods based on the HEOM and Lindblad equations.
+Section \ref{Sec: num_methods} describes the simulation methods based on the HEOM and the TCL-Redfield equation with the RWA.
 Section \ref{Sec: ModelSystem} presents the model systems used for electronic charge and energy transfer simulations.
-Section \ref{Sec: result} compares the simulation results from HEOM and the Lindblad equation on classical computers, along with qHEOM simulations.
+Section \ref{Sec: result} compares the simulation results from HEOM and the TCL-Redfield equation with the RWA on classical computers, along with qHEOM simulations.
 Section \ref{Sec: conclusion} concludes the paper with a summary of findings and future directions.
 Overall, our work demonstrates the potential of a novel quantum computing algorithm to simulate complex non-Markovian dynamics, providing insights into quantum phenomena in chemical systems beyond the limitations of approximate methods.